 Policy: Adopted a retailer safer chemicals policy

-Through Eco-Scale, the first cleaning product standard of any retailer, all ingredients in all household cleaning products sold at WFM are evaluated for safety, among other attributes, and the products are rated red, orange, yellow, or green.
-Red-rated products are not allowed to be sold at WFM, because they contain any of 52 banned ingredients that were identified through these evaluations.
+Through Eco-Scale, the first cleaning product standard of any retailer, all ingredients in all household cleaning products sold at Whole Foods Market are evaluated for safety, among other attributes, and the products are rated red, orange, yellow, or green.
+Red-rated products are not allowed to be sold at Whole Foods Market, because they contain any of 52 banned ingredients that were identified through these evaluations.
 Orange-rated products are not allowed to contain these 52 ingredients.
-A total of 134 chemicals are banned in “yellow” rated products and 326 are banned in “green” rated products.
-As of April 2013, WFM had reviewed over 500 ingredients in the household cleaning products sold in their stores.
+A total of 134 chemicals have been banned in “yellow” rated products, and 326 have been banned in “green” rated products.
+Note that the number of chemicals banned are current as of 2017; Whole Foods Market staff mentioned there were no substantive additions in 2018 and has not provided an update so far in 2019.
+As of April 2013, Whole Foods Market had reviewed more than 500 ingredients in the household cleaning products sold in its stores.
+In 2020, Whole Foods Market plans to complete its update of this standard and rebrand it as “Quality Standards for Household Cleaning Products.”
+While the company plans to combine the tiers into one public-facing list of unacceptable ingredients, it is unclear if Whole Foods will still maintain the tiered list of banned ingredients behind the scenes.
+In September 2019, the company stated that its goal “is to eliminate as many of the orange tiered ingredients as possible in all household cleaning products.”

-For body care, WFM evaluates “the quality of personal care products in terms of ingredients, experience, and efficacy” and has prohibited over 100 ingredients, some potentially harmful, in all body care products sold at WFM.
-The company also has a more stringent standard called “Premium Body Care” that prohibits over 400 ingredients.
-Since June 2012, WFM has required personal care products with an “organic” label to be certified organic.
+For body care, Whole Foods Market evaluates “the quality of personal care products in terms of ingredients, experience, and efficacy” and has prohibited more than 100 ingredients, some potentially harmful, in all body care products that it sells.
+In 2019, the company added 15 chemicals in the class of per- and polyfluoroalkyl substances (PFAS), as well as octinoxate (octyl methoxycinnamate), to the list of prohibited ingredients.
+The company also has a more stringent standard called “Premium Body Care” that prohibits more than 400 ingredients.
+Since June 2012, Whole Foods Market has required personal care products with an “organic” label to be certified organic.

-WFM has policies related to its operations: the company uses safer materials in constructing stores such as for laminates, paint, and carpeting; the soap provided in store bathrooms meets Premium Body Care standards; in 2012, the company reported switching to DEHP-free vinyl gloves and BPA-free scale labels and cash register tapes; and in 2008 WFM discontinued single-use plastic grocery bags at checkouts.
-The company is in the process of ensuring cleaning products used in “back of house” are certified to either the orange level of Eco-Scale or Green Seal’s standards.
+Whole Foods Market has policies related to its operations.
+In 2017, staff stated that in constructing stores, the company uses safer materials, such as laminates, paint, and carpeting and that the soap provided in store bathrooms meets Premium Body Care standards.
+In 2012, the company reported switching to DEHP-free vinyl gloves and BPA-free scale labels and cash register tapes.
+In 2019, it reported that all of its cash register tapes were phenol-free and are utilizing Pergafast and the less preferable ascorbic acid as alternatives (because of short supplies of phenol-free paper).
+In 2008, Whole Foods Market discontinued single-use plastic grocery bags at checkouts.
+Staff also noted in 2017 that the company was in the process of ensuring cleaning products used in “back of house” are certified to either the orange level of Eco-Scale or Green Seal’s standards.
+In September 2019, staff reported that the company is working with UL Everclean to assess the chemicals approved for use in stores.

 Oversight: Established management responsibilities and incentives

-WFM does not appear to ensure board level engagement in its chemical policy or offer financial incentives for senior management to implement safer chemical policies.
+Whole Foods Market does not appear to offer financial incentives for senior management to implement its safer chemicals policy.

 Accountability: Ensures supply chain accountability

-WFM requires suppliers with products labeled “paraben free” to “provide testing results from … raw material suppliers [that] supports this claim” but does not specifically require this testing in third-party approved laboratories.
-The company also requires body care and cleaning products that choose to be labeled as “organic” to have third-party certification to that standard, but it’s unclear if the certification involves testing.
+The company does not appear to formally require suppliers to conduct testing in third-party laboratories and provide results to the retailer.
+Whole Foods Market requires suppliers with products labeled “paraben free” to “provide testing results from … raw material suppliers [that] supports this claim” but does not specifically require this testing in third-party laboratories.
+The company also requires body care and cleaning products that are labeled as “organic” to have third-party certification to that standard, but it’s unclear if the certification involves testing.
+For these reasons, we are awarding partial credit for the third-party testing component.

 Disclosure: Requires suppliers to report use of chemicals in products to retailer

-For example: in a letter to suppliers dated February 1, 2016, Whole Foods Market confirmed that they were banning certain chemicals – e.g. formaldehyde-releasing preservatives and oxybenzone – from their Baseline Body Care Quality Standards, effective January 1, 2017.
-The company stated that it was taking this action because: “These ingredients are found in a small percentage of our body care products.
+For example, in a letter to suppliers dated February 1, 2016, Whole Foods Market confirmed that it was banning certain chemicals – e.g., formaldehyde-releasing preservatives and oxybenzone – from products meeting its Baseline Body Care Quality Standards, effective January 1, 2017.
+The company stated: “These ingredients are found in a small percentage of our body care products.
 Growing concerns about the safety and environmental impact of these ingredients have led us to re-evaluate them, and we have determined that they are no longer acceptable to our Baseline Body Care Quality Standards.”
 Whole Foods Market told its suppliers the company preferred to keep selling their products but would do so only if the product was reformulated to be compliant.
+In 2018, Whole Foods Market staff confirmed that 0% of the company’s products contain the sunscreen chemical benzophenone (benzophenone-3 is another name for oxybenzone).
+According to a recent press release, in April 2019 Whole Foods became the first retailer to stop selling body care and sunscreen products in the U.S. containing octinoxate (octyl methoxycinnamate).
+Whole Foods Market staff also reported in September 2019 that the company added 15 PFAS to the list of ingredients banned in all body care products sold by the retailer.

-Note: Whole Foods Market has not added any chemicals to the “Unacceptable Ingredients” list for household cleaning products since November 24, 2014, according to its website.
-WFM had made progress on removing BPA from products other than packaging prior to 2015.
-They switched to using DEHP-free vinyl gloves in the supply realm, as reported in their 2012 Green Mission report.
+Note: Whole Foods Market had made progress on removing BPA from products other than packaging before 2015.
+The company switched to using DEHP-free vinyl gloves in the supply realm, as reported in its 2012 Green Mission report.
 Additionally, in 2008, Premium Body Care standards were launched with 277 banned ingredients.
-Currently, there are 471 banned ingredients, and WFM has approved over 4,000 products to meet this standard.
+As of 2017, there were 471 banned ingredients, and Whole Foods Market has approved more than 4,000 products to meet this standard.

 Safer Alternatives: Evaluates safer alternatives, avoids regrettable substitutes

-More generally, WFM employees state: “When items are added to the unacceptable ingredients lists, any substitutions producers propose must be reviewed for acceptability.
+More generally, Whole Foods Market employees stated in 2017: “When items are added to the unacceptable ingredients lists, any substitutions producers propose must be reviewed for acceptability.
 If there is indication of harm, the company would not deem the substitution acceptable and would add that ingredient to our unacceptable list.”

-Additionally, according to WFM: “Using the precautionary principle as a guide, every body care and cleaning ingredient that is allowed on our Quality Standards lists has been given a thorough review based upon safety, environmental impact and source.
+Additionally, Whole Foods Market employees stated in 2017: “Using the precautionary principle as a guide, every body care and cleaning ingredient that is allowed on our Quality Standards lists has been given a thorough review based upon safety, environmental impact and source.
 To make ingredient decisions, we consult published scientific and medical literature, reports from regulatory authorities and NGOs, data from manufacturers and suppliers, and guidance from chemists and industry technical experts.
 In this way, we have continually ensured that alternatives are safer for both our branded and private label products.”

 Transparency: Demonstrates a commitment to transparency and public disclosure

-Also, the BRSLs on WFM’s website are not the full lists of prohibited ingredients, according to WFM’s statement on the “Information for Potential Suppliers” webpage: “… the ingredient list on our public website is only a partial list intended for screening products…” Additionally, WFM only lists out 89 of their 100+ banned body care ingredients on this webpage: https://www.wholefoodsmarket.com/about-our-products/body-care-quality-standards.
-WFM has publicly disclosed 454 of the 471 ingredients prohibited in Premium Body Care products.
+Also, the BRSLs on Whole Foods Market’s website are not the full lists of prohibited ingredients, according to Whole Foods Market’s statement on the “Information for Potential Suppliers” webpage, which says: “… the ingredient list on our public website is only a partial list intended for screening products.”
+Additionally, Whole Foods Market only lists 90 of its 100+ banned body care ingredients on this webpage: https://www.wholefoodsmarket.com/about-our-products/body-care-quality-standards.
+On a page dated July 2018, Whole Foods Market publicly discloses only 451 of the 471 ingredients that it said in 2017 were prohibited in Premium Body Care products.

-The company has required this disclosure since April 2012, although in April 2013 they stated: “the majority of our products should contain full disclosure ingredient listings on the package.
-However, there might be smaller, regional brands that are still undergoing the audit process.”
+Whole Foods Market currently requires suppliers of all household cleaning products sold in stores to display all ingredients according to cosmetics nomenclature, except for fragrance and enzymes, and has required this disclosure since April 2012.
+(Note that in April 2013, the company stated: “the majority of our products should contain full disclosure ingredient listings on the package.
+However, there might be smaller, regional brands that are still undergoing the audit process.”)

 0 out of 7.5 points